yakubin/durduff/README.md

-# dirdiff
+# durduff

-dirdiff lets you compare directories file by file.
+durduff lets you compare directories file by file.

 ## Installation